hugorodet-poly/ComputeCanada_Workshop_VisionIC/README.md

 As a side note, it is possible to run commands in rapallel on only certain designated nodes, if necessary.

-> # PRACTICE TIME :
+> # PRACTICE TIME : MULTITASK
-> Read the script `multitasking.sh`, submit it and check the output.
-You should see that the runs were indeed parallel.
-Start an interactive session with 4 nodes, 2 tasks per node and about 10 minutes.
-Run `hostname` in parallel using `srun` to confirm that you have 4 different hosts with exactly 2 tasks each.
-You can also play around with the parallel capbilities.
+> Read the script `multitasking.sh`, submit it and check the output : you should see that the runs were indeed parallel.
+Alternatively, you can just start an interactive session with the same resources requirements and run the script `task.sh` "by hand" using `srun`.

 ## 11. Multiple GPUs